Tjoosten/Hcrm/readme.md

 ## Official Documentation

-Documentation for the application can be found on the [Github wiki](https://github.com/idevelopment/Hcrm/wiki).
+Documentation for the application can be found [here](https://github.com/idevelopment/Hcrm/tree/development/docs).

 ## Contributing